Raiders of the Lost Ark

 dwelling in every Kugel we will never apprehend

-or conceive of the thing for which there always was
+or conceive of that for which there always was

-a Mozart waiting unborn in the ether for what he is
+a Mozart unborn in the ether, waiting for what he is

 destined to be the Mozart of.
 As your rotation slows